s-victor/TinyPedal/docs/customization.md

 Auto hides radar in private qualifying session, requires both `auto_hide` and `RestAPI Module` enabled.

     auto_hide_time_threshold
 Set amount time(unit second) before triggering auto hide.
 Default is `1` second.
+Note, this option has no effect while `enable_radar_fade` is enabled.

     auto_hide_minimum_distance_ahead, behind, side
 The three values define an invisible rectangle area(unit meter) that auto hides radar if no vehicle is within the rectangle area.
 Default value is `-1`, which auto scales with `radar_radius` value.
 Set to any positive value to customize radar auto-hide range.
 Note, each value is measured from center of player's vehicle position.